aama/webapp/README.md

-[Extensible Data Notation (edn)](https://github.com/edn-format/edn) format has been downloaded, transformed into [ttl/rdf-xml](http://www.w3.org/TR/turtle/) format, and loaded into the aama RDF datastore, as described in [aama.github.io](http://aama.github.io), and that the Fuseki server has been launched by the
+[Extensible Data Notation (edn)](https://github.com/edn-format/edn) format has been downloaded, transformed into [ttl/rdf-xml](http://www.w3.org/TR/turtle/) format, and loaded into the Fuseki datastore, as described in [aama.github.io](http://aama.github.io), and that the Fuseki server has been launched by the
 command: